dhmgroup/dart-wp/README.md

 ## Description

-A WordPress API client for dart with support for WooCommerce and custom namespaces/endpoints.
+A WordPress REST API client for dart with support for WooCommerce and custom namespaces/endpoints.

 ## Features